Pairing: Dean Winchester/Harry Potter

 "No?"
 Future Dean asked.

-Future Dean moved around him and into Harry's space, making Dean move to intervene, his protective streak rearing its head.
+Future Dean moved around him and into Harry's space, causing Dean to move to intervene, his protective streak rearing its head.
 He stopped when Harry's hand motioned for him to halt.

 Harry had never done that before.

-"For all we know this could be another fake world of Zachariah's.
-How do we know this is the definite outcome?
-This could just be an alternate future.
+"We already know that Zachariah's transported Dean to an alternate future.
+That means there are an endless amount of different outcomes that could occur.
+This is just one possible future.
+Not the only one.
 Having Dean say yes to Michael based purely on the possibility of this being the outcome of his refusal isn't good enough."
 Harry's reasoning stopped both Dean's and had them thinking for a moment.

 After a thoughtful silence future Dean regrouped to continue the argument.